-God blessed them and said to them, "Be fruitful and increase in number; fill the earth and subdue it.
-Rule over the fish of the sea and the birds of the air and over every living creature that moves on the ground."
-Then God said, "I give you [plural] every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
-They will be yours for food."
-And it was so.
+God blessed them.
+And God said to them, "Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth."
+And God said, "Behold, I have given you every plant yielding seed that is on the face of all the earth, and every tree with seed in its fruit.
+You shall have them for food.